scrutmydocs/scrutmydocs/README.markdown

 ### Deploy locally

-If you don't have a Java container (like Tomcat, JBoss, ...) but wont to test ScrutMyDocs into your local machine can try tu run it with the following command (tested on Ubuntu).
+If you don't have a Java container (like Tomcat, JBoss, ...) but want to test ScrutMyDocs into your local machine can try to run it with the following command (tested on Ubuntu).

 Download jetty-runner from official repository: